 Battle of the Minds Sees Largest Turnout Ever

 In 2007, the State College Rotary Club combined with CVIM on the Thanks for Giving fundraiser to benefit CVIM.
 Joanne Steindorf and the original planning group heard of a trivia night benefit in another state and thought it was a great idea.
 This led to the “Battle of the Minds“, our signature annual event.
-The 10th anniversary, celebrated on October 4, featured 420 people in attendance and raised $99,500 bringing the ten-year total to over $994,000.
+At the 11th anniversary, celebrated on October 24, 2018, 420 people were in attendance and $110,000 was raised for CVIM patients bringing the ten-year total to close to one million dollars.

 During a delectable dinner at the Penn Stater Conference Center, 42 table teams were challenged by 55 trivia questions, such as “What is TV’s most frequent Final Jeopardy category question?” and “How many prescriptions did CVIM write over the past year?”
-The winner this year was Team X, sponsored by Centre Diagnostic Imaging, who also contributes in-kind medical services to CVIM.
+The 2018 winner was Penn State College of Medicine’s team Swami’s of Seurat.

 Central Cycling Classic

 The Central Cycling Classic (formerly Cycling for Care) was held on Saturday, June 24, 2018.
 The event included the option of…